 The Art Club visits exhibitions and museums, displays and sells members' works in fairs, and invites artists and craftsmen for demonstrations and workshops.

-SCC's intercollegiate sports are men's baseball and women's volleyball and softball.
+SCC's intercollegiate sports are men's baseball and women's and softball.
 Eligibility requirements are defined by the National Junior College Athletic Association.
 In addition, the college may offer intramural or club-level sports.

 The College Choir performs both popular and sacred music for choral and solo voices.
 The College Choir has performed in concert locally and as far away as New York, Florida, Washington, D.C., London, and Puerto Rico.

 The Cosmetology Club sponsors educational programs and trips to enhance classroom learning and to promote understanding between cosmetologists and the public.

 The Creative Writing Club pledges to promote and advance the craft of student writers.
 Assembling monthly to examine poetry, fiction, and stage play and screenplay techniques, members create a forum for live reading and discussion of both original and published works.
 Emphasis is placed on craft, delivery, audience awareness, and the publishing industry.
 The Creative Writing Club also edits, publishes, and markets Aries, the college journal of arts and literature.